Finn lives in California's central valley. He enjoys writing food reviews.

 This is a great value when you feel like going out to a burger restaurant.
 Usually, they are pretty crowded during peak dining times which is a testament to their popularity.

 Well, this was one of my favorites years ago.
-A toasty bun, a fresh cooked patty, and your choice of toppings.
-You can choose the meal with a side of fresh cut fries and a soda or shake.
+You get a toasty bun, a fresh cooked patty, and your choice of toppings.
+You can choose the meal with a side of fresh-cut fries and a soda or shake.

 There is a lot of hype surrounding the place.
-I think the last time I tried In and Out, it wasn't as good as I remembered it.
+I think the last time I tried In-N-Out, it wasn't as good as I remembered it.
 I don't know if the franchise's quality is slowly subsiding now that it's expanding as much as it is or if it is a sign of the times.

 The burgers are still pretty good, but they do seem to be getting smaller.
-The best part about In and Out is the French fries which are made right in front of you with the potatoes diced up right in the restaurant.
+The best part about In-N-Out is the French fries which are made right in front of you with the potatoes diced up right in the restaurant.

-A pretty good deal as far as fast food is concerned.
-I recommend it if you're hungry or happen to be driving by and catch a whiff of the delicious aroma that surrounds every In and Out burger place.
+It's a pretty good deal as far as fast food is concerned.
+I recommend it if you're hungry or happen to be driving by and catch a whiff of the delicious aroma that surrounds every In-N-Out burger place.

 I like the fact that the buns are usually grilled crisp with a toasty coating and just the right kind of seasonings.